mg126e/Project_Backend/design/concepts/PasswordAuthentication/PasswordAuthentication.md

     if (userDoc.passwordHash !== providedPasswordHash) {
       // password mismatch.
 Return generic error for security. return { error: "Invalid username or password." };
     }

+    // check if email is verified
+    if (!userDoc.isEmailVerified) {
+      return { error: "Please verify your email before logging in." };
+    }

     // user successfully logged in